 “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak, and slow to become angry, because human anger does not produce the righteousness that God desires.”
 James 1:19-20

 Becoming a better listener requires learning to listen with our eyes and heart, not just our ears.
 Much of the messages that our loved ones send are nonverbal.
-Therefore if we genuinely want to hear what our loved ones are saying, we have to put down the remote, drop the tablet, and listen.
+Therefore if we genuinely want to hear what our loved ones are saying, we have to put away our phone, shut down our computer, turn off the TV and listen.
 Just listen.
-Our loved ones speak every second they are awake; we just have to learn to listen!
+Our loved ones speak every second they are awake; we just have to learn to listen.